-What is an Alexander?
+What is an Alexander cocktail?

-- The Alexander – made with gin
+- The Alexander – made with gin.

-- The Alexander #2 – made with brandy or Cognac
+- The Alexander #2 – made with brandy or Cognac.

-Egg white, though not compulsory, is often added but a light dusting of grated nutmeg to round off this libation with a sweetly spiced aroma is more or less considered mandatory.
+The gin) Alexander was the original, first blended around 1915.
+The recipe comprised equal parts gin, white creme de cocoa and cream.
+Egg white, though not compulsory, is often added.
+A light dusting of grated nutmeg, to round off this libation with a sweetly spiced aroma, is more or less considered mandatory.

-As the years rolled by, bartenders got experimental with other spirits and it wasn’t long before the Brandy Alexander (#2) knocked the original drink off its pedestal.
+As the years rolled by, bartenders got experimental with other spirits and it wasn’t long before the (brandy) Alexander (#2) knocked the original drink off its pedestal.
+This riff appears to have emerged around 1937 and was originally called the Alexander #2 before the more self-explanatory term Brandy Alexander was coined.

 The classic brandy Alexander cocktail contains:

-- Cognac or other quality brandy
+- Cognac or brandy – the best your budget allows.

-- Brown creme de cacoa
+- Brown crème de cacoa

 - Cream (I use unsweetened single cream with 18% fat content)

-My coffee brandy Alexander cocktail substitutes ¾ of the creme de cocoa for coffee liqueur.
+In fact, I substitute ¾ of the crème de cocoa for the coffee liqueur.
 This simple swap means that the sweetness and creaminess of the cocktail are both unaffected.
+There’s still a hint of chocolate in the mix, but the flavour of coffee with brandy definitely comes through brightly.

 Brandy refers to a distilled spirit made from fermented fruit juice.
 It can be produced using grapes or other fruit. (think of the apple brandy Calvados for example).
 It can also come from anywhere in the world.